 Lechool tries to make it easy for you, so you might find some phone numbers, fax numbers, and emails in order to make a conversation with schools and colleges.

 5. Get information from teachers

-How many hours this school dedicated to mathematics during a week?
+How many hours this school dedicate to mathematics during a week?
 How many hours is it possible for students to use a laboratory, library, computers, etc., during a week?
 These questions give an overview to you about the quality of learning at that special school or college.

 6. Ask your friends

 I guess you have many same interests compare to your friends, so ask them about their favorite schools.
 What are the pros and cons of that school?
 Prepare a notebook and write what you and your friends think about that.
 On each page, just write about a specific school and rate it; at the end of the day, you will have a valuable notebook, so review each page and make the decision.